averagehuman/learn-italian-notes/content/posts/cucina/focaccia-con-olive-verdi-e-rosmarino/index.md

 ## Bake

-*These are only guidelines based on a non-fan oven.*
+*Guidelines based on a non-fan oven.
+Might need to adapt for a fan oven.*

 Bake at 250°C for 10 mins.